The little tag looks ready. You pinch its tab—and the whole pocket comes off the page with it.

 First build size

 - Cut a backing strip.
-Fold and burnish it so it can hide the clip without becoming bulky.
+Fold and burnish it so it can cover the clip without becoming bulky.

 - Place the clip into the fold or behind the backing.
 Mark the page-grip channel in pencil as NO GLUE.